onflow/flow-go/pkg/language/docs/language.md

 There is **no** support for floating point numbers.

-Contracts are not intended to work with values with error margins and therefore floating point arithmetic is not appropriate here.
+Smart contracts are not intended to work with values with error margins and therefore floating point arithmetic is not appropriate here.
 Fixed point numbers should be simulated using integers and a scale factor for now.

 ### Addresses

 The type `Address` represents an address.
-Addresses are unsigned integers with a size of 160 bits.
+Addresses are unsigned integers with a size of 160 bits (20 bytes).
 Hexadecimal integer literals can be used to create address values.

 ```bamboo